mlinderm/npsv/README.md

     -o tests/results/stats.json
 ```

-The stats file can then be used with `npsv` via the `--stats-path` option in lieu of directly specifying the sequencing statistics, e.g.
+The stats file can then be used with `npsv` via the `--stats-path` option in lieu of directly specifying the sequencing statistics as shown below (here with a stats file previously generated from the entire HG002 genome).

 ```
 npsv \